About Lisa DeLand & Dancing Fire Lizards

 Many of us have been directly or indirectly taught that we don’t have value or that we have to earn our value in certain ways.
 I disagree.
 Everyone has inherent value.
 It’s our birthright.

 When you come to class, you’re invited to hear, feel and move in ways that break old patterns and create new ones.
 You’ll form new neurological pathways that lead to deepening self-trust.

 — Lisa DeLand

-When we compartmentalize ourselves, we limit our wholeness.
+When we compartmentalize ourselves, it may serve as necessary protection; it can also limit our wholeness.
 When we welcome all of ourselves to show up in the dance, we’re actively healing.

 The practice of being with what’s uncomfortable over time allows us to be with what really is — which in turn gives us the ability to make the changes we want.

 Our bodies hold innate wisdom that this practice helps us cultivate.